gojue/moling-mc/README.md

 ### Features

+> [!CAUTION]
+> Command-line operations are dangerous and should be used with caution.

 - **File System Operations**: Reading, writing, merging, statistics, and aggregation
 - **Command-line Terminal**: Execute system commands directly
 - **Browser Control**: Powered by `github.com/chromedp/chromedp`